GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 have a different seed from the main composite.

-**Do not** apply it to the entire composite expecting everything inside to become randomized – it won’t.
-All nested objects will still share a common seed, even if it differs from the main composite’s seed.
+**Do not** apply it to the entire composite expecting everything inside to become randomized – it won't.
+All nested objects will still share a common seed, even if it differs from the main composite's seed.
 ```

 ### Checklist

 Before considering composites as finished, you should verify the following:

-- **Correct display of the composite object in Asset Viewer**: Ensure nothing is
+- **Correct display of the composite object in [Asset
+  Viewer](../../dagor-tools/asset-viewer/asset-viewer/asset_viewer.md)**: Ensure
-  misplaced or missing, and everything appears as intended.
+  nothing is misplaced or missing, and everything appears as intended.

 - **Correct generation of variable objects using the "Generate Random Seed"
   button in the right panel**: Check that nothing overlaps or disappears